yvanzhu/e2e-metrics/README.md

 The metrics used for the challenge include:
 * BLEU + NIST from [MT-Eval](#mt-eval),
-* METEOR, ROUGE-L, CIDEr from the [MSCOCO Caption evaluation scripts](#microsoft-coco-caption-evaluation-scripts).
+* METEOR, ROUGE-L, CIDEr from the [MS-COCO Caption evaluation scripts](#microsoft-coco-caption-evaluation).

 Running the evaluation
 ----------------------